zauberzeug/lizard/docs/index.md

 ## Definitions

-**Message**
-: any text which is send to the microcontroller over serial
+**Message**: any text which is send to the microcontroller over serial

-**Output**
-: the text which is send from a module over serial
+**Output**: the text which is send from a module over serial

-**Module**
-: the internal representation for an piece of hardware which has commands, settings, configurations and triggers
+**Module**: the internal representation for an piece of hardware which has commands, settings, configurations and triggers

-**Command**
-: a message which is send to an module
+**Command**: a message which is send to an module

-**Setting**
-: a message which changes the behaviour of a module
+**Setting**: a message which changes the behaviour of a module

-**Configuration**
-: messages which are stored persitently and executed after boot to initialize the system
+**Configuration**: messages which are stored persitently and executed after boot to initialize the system

-**Trigger**
-: a kind of variable through which a module reflects its hardware state
+**Trigger**: a kind of variable through which a module reflects its hardware state

-**Conditions**
-: regulary checked statements which probe a trigger for a certain value which then executes a command
+**Conditions**º: regulary checked statements which probe a trigger for a certain value which then executes a command